-To determine whether an existing Automatic Storage Management disk group exists, or to determine whether there is sufficient disk space in a disk group, you can use Oracle Enterprise Manager Grid Control or Database Control.
+To determine if an existing Automatic Storage Management disk group exists, or to determine if there is sufficient disk space in a disk group, you can use Oracle Enterprise Manager Grid Control or Database Control.
 Alternatively, you can use the following procedure:

-View the contents of the oratab file to determine whether an Automatic Storage Management instance is configured on the system:
+1. View the contents of the oratab file to determine if an Automatic Storage Management instance is configured on the system: